Supporting better patient care at the University Health Network

 Reliable, resilient and ready for the future

-Today, two UHN facilities, including Toronto General Hospital and the TRI-University Centre, are connected to Enwave’s Deep Lake Water Cooling (DLWC) system, with plans underway to connect Princess Margaret Hospital.
+Today, several UHN facilities – including Toronto General Hospital and the Tri-University Centre – are connected to Enwave’s Deep Lake Water Cooling (DLWC) system, with pans underway to connect Princess Market Hospital.
 The globally-recognized system is an innovative alternative to traditional cooling towers and equipment.
-Highly efficient, the system displaces 55 MW of energy a year from the grid – equivalent to powering eight hospitals.
-By harnessing the cold temperatures of Lake Ontario to cool buildings, hospitals benefit from greater temperature control and improved resilience.
-In the event of a major power outage, DLWC can continue to supply cooling without any disruption, using only minimal power from backup generators.
+In the event of a major power outage, DLWC can continue to supply cooling without any disruption using only minimal power from backup generators.

 Results